KikodaCode/kikoda-cdk-constructs/API.md

 This should be the root directory of the git repository.

-Dependending on your repository setup this may be required for Docker-based bundling.
+Depending on your repository setup this may be required for Docker-based bundling.
 This path, if provided will be used as the mount point for the Docker container during bundling.
 If this is not provided, the `appDir` path will be used.

 ---